 Bats provide valuable ecosystem services to agricultural crops by pollinating plants such as agave1 and managing pest insects of cotton2.
 For example, Brazilian free-tailed bats consume enough corn earworm moths each summer to delay the first pesticide application2.
 These bats’ economic value has been estimated at $22.9 billion per year2.
 However, the role of bats as a biological control for pest insects in apple orchards has not been fully explored.
-This project entitled Detection of Tarnished Plantbugs, Apple Maggots, and Codling Moths in Bats’ Diet in Southern Michigan Apple Orchards will focus on analyzing the diet of 4 common bat species in southern Michigan apple orchards.
-I will determine if they are foraging on 3 common pest insects known to damage apple crops.
-Bats will be mist-netted in conventional and organic orchards to collect fecal samples.
-The fecal samples will be analyzed with a genetic technique to identify insects within the fecal sample.
-In addition, insect samples will be collected to monitor emergence periods.
-The purpose of analyzing diet is to determine if these bats are foraging on important apple pest insects.
-Diet results will be compared among orchard management types and bat species to show if the bats are foraging on the pest insects and in what proportion during the insects’ peak emergence periods.
+This project entitled Detection of Tarnished Plantbugs, Apple Maggots, and Codling Moths in Bats’ Diet in Southern Michigan Apple Orchards focused on analyzing the diet of Eptesicus fuscus (big brown bat) in southern Michigan apple orchards.
+I will determine if they are foraging on any of the 27 common pest insects known to damage apple crops in southern Michigan but will be specifically looking for economically-costly pests like Cydia pomonella (codling moth) and Rhagoletis pomonella (apple maggot).
+Bats were mist-netted in conventional and organic orchards to collect fecal samples in 2019 and only under roosts in 2020 due to the risks of transferring SARS-CoV-19 from humans to bats.
+The fecal samples were analyzed with a genetic technique to identify insects within the fecal sample.
+The purpose of analyzing diet was to determine if these bats are foraging on important apple pest insects.
+Because of the limited access and restrictions during the SARS-CoV-19 pandemic, my final analysis is still in the preliminary stages.
+Diet results will be compared among orchard management types to show if the bats are foraging on the pest insects.
 This project will emphasize the importance of bats to the agricultural system and provide alternative methods of pest control for farmers to implement into their practices.
-Furthermore, future implications include estimating the economic value of bats to farmers with regard to pesticide use and pest damage reduction.
+Furthermore, future implications include estimating the economic value of bats to farmers regarding pesticide use and pest damage reduction.
 The outcome of this research is to provide farmers with the knowledge of bat diet and ecology so they may integrate bats as a natural, sustainable, and less expensive alternative to chemical pest control.
 Bats as a natural pest control method reduce health risks associated with pesticide use and provide an additional source of natural predation.
 The anticipated outcomes will be evaluated through two surveys each season and two years after to farmers about bat and pest insect abundance on their property and the amount of damage to crops.
-Participating farmers will also receive a bat house for their property to begin attracting bats to their orchards.
+Participating farmers also received a bat house for their property to begin attracting bats to their orchards.

 1S.
 Ducummon, paper presented at the Bat Conservation and Mining Forum, St. Louis, MO, 4-16 November 2000.